The goal of Predictive Maintenance is to reduce unplanned downtime.

 When studying OEE it is commonly found that a root cause that affects one or all three of the components is failures that were not predicted or expected.

-Measuring the success of predictive maintenance and metrics such as MTBF (mean time between failures) are also output indicators.
-Focus on measuring and controlling the deepest variables that address root causes to extend the amount of time between failures.
+Measuring the success of predictive maintenance and metrics such as MTBF and MTTR are also output indicators.
+Focus on measuring and controlling the deepest variables that address root causes to extend the amount of time between failures (higher MTBF) and reduce the time needed to make effective repairs (lower MTTR).

 All the other metrics measured at high level will follow such as maintenance expenses budgets (MRO), overtime, scrap, and ultimately.....consistent profitability.